nadiamariduena/python-intro-2024-privat/z__all_mds/25_error -Exception-Handling.md

 > **State Handling:** In functional components, state is managed using the useState hook, unlike class components where state is managed via this.state.

 > **Lifecycle Methods:** Error boundaries in functional components do not use lifecycle methods like getDerivedStateFromError.
-Instead, you directly handle errors within the component's function body
+Instead, you directly handle errors within the component's function body [read more HERE / z_lifeCycles-JS_0](../z_lifeCycles-JS_0.md)

 ```javascript
 // CLASS example